The Pursuit of Excellence Brings Many Rewards

 Commonwealth Honors Program Highlights

-Massasoit Honors students present a visual/virtual display of their research at the end of every semester for viewing by peers, faculty, and the public.
+Massasoit Honors students present a visual or virtual display of their research at the end of every semester to the college community and the public.
+They also have the opportunity to present their work at the UMass Undergraduate Research Conference and other academic conferences.
+Learn more.

-Encourage the recognition of these students as an integral part of our college community.
+- recognize, support, and celebrate exemplary students as an integral part of our college.